caravanproject/Caravan-Application-Engine/README.md

 Caravan can interface multiple systems using third party interfaces (CLI)

-Caravan has native support for xml anf JSON
+Caravan has native support for xml and JSON

 Warning !
 Caravan is Different